 1 | Senior Resident Addiction Psychiatry |

 Your fourth year of residency is designed to prepare you for your transition to practice.
 You will do rotations in the core clinical areas of Inpatient, Consultation-Liaison, and Addiction Psychiatry.
 You also are given considerable autonomy on these rotations and are often assigned to work with residents and/or medical students.
-There are seven months of electives, which include:
+There are seven blocks of electives, which include options in:

 - Kalamazoo Psychiatric Hospital